PedroHTeixeira/Nautilus_Cap/README.md

     * params.yaml : Parameters for solarsystem.py

 5. GAZEBO
-    * armNew9 : Claw object in Gazebo - Not Finished
+    * Claw : Claw object in Gazebo - Not Finished